 How to address your letter

-Starting a letter of interest with “To whom it may concern” or “Dear sir/madam” is ineffective.
+Whether you’re writing a letter of interest or crafting a job acceptance letter, starting it with “To whom it may concern” or “Dear sir/madam” is ineffective.
 Generic salutations show that you haven’t taken the time to research the company’s key players.

 It’s crucial to find out the name of the hiring manager, recruiter, or whoever you’re addressing your application to, and use their proper name.
 The company’s website should list this information; if not, check on LinkedIn or Google.